Aakash289/AI-Skin-Specialist/README.md

 - Deepgram converts that text response into an audio file that plays back automatically in the browser.
 - Gradio ties all of this together into a single web page: record voice, upload image or video, click Analyze, get a transcript, a written response, and a spoken response.

-Unlike the original template, this version does not require an image specifically.
+This app does not require an image specifically.
 A user can submit either an image or a video, and the app picks whichever one was provided.
 Claude has no native video understanding, so when a video is submitted, the app extracts several evenly spaced frames from it using OpenCV and sends those frames to Claude as a set of images instead.
 From the user's perspective, video "just works", even though under the hood it is being converted to frames first.

 ## Tools and services used

 **Gradio** renders the web interface: the input card (voice, image, video, submit button) and the output card (transcript, written response, audio player).
 Custom CSS is used throughout `main.py` to give the interface its own visual identity instead of Gradio's default theme.

 **Anthropic (Claude)** is the model that actually reasons about the patient's description and their skin photo or video frames, and writes the short doctor-style reply.
-This replaces the original template's use of Groq's vision model for this step.

 **Groq (Whisper)** is used only for speech-to-text: converting the patient's recorded microphone audio into a text transcript.
-This part of the original template was kept as-is, since Groq's Whisper endpoint is fast and inexpensive for transcription specifically.
+Groq's Whisper endpoint is fast and inexpensive for transcription specifically.

 **Deepgram** handles text-to-speech: turning the doctor's written response into a spoken MP3 so the user hears a reply rather than only reading one.